idominikosgr/DevRulesPlus/README.md

 ### For Cursor AI Users

-AIDevRules will be automatically loaded when you use Cursor AI in a project containing these rules.
+DevRulesPlus will be automatically loaded when you use Cursor AI in a project containing these rules.

 ### For GitHub Copilot Users